Beta Kappa: History

-Symbols and traditions
+Symbols

-The fraternity's colors were Purple and Gold.
-Its flower was the Red Templar Rose.
-Its badge was shaped like a diamond in black enamel, longer from top to bottom, with 24 pearls on its perimeter.
-It held a small, white circular disk in the center, a coiled serpent above a lamp, and below were two crossed swords.
-On the sides of the disk were the Greek letters Β and Κ.
+Beta Kappa's badge was shaped like a diamond in black enamel, longer from top to bottom, with 24 pearls on its perimeter.
+It held a small, white circular disk in the center with a coiled serpent; above was a lamp, and below were two crossed swords.
+On the sides of the disk were the Greek letters "Β" and "Κ".